 After the war, the industrial potential of shaped charges prompted a Fort Worth, Texas, company, Well Explosives Company, to recruit Mohaupt.
 The inventor’s September 24, 1951, patent submission for a “Shaped Charge Assembly and Gun” brought bazooka technology to the oilfield.

 “This invention relates to improvements in means for perforating casing in wells and for perforating and fracturing earth formations around well bores,” Mohaupt explained in his patent application for the new downhole technology.

 Focused explosive energy easily cut through casing and strata.
 In the coming years, Welex Jet Services (Well Explosives Company in 1948 had changed its name to avoid the word “explosives”), continued to explore the opportunities.
 DuPont, maker of shaped charges, was also interested in oilfield applications.

 Today, petroleum industry R&D creates technologies to go safer and deeper into tighter zones and more sensitive environments than ever before – and a new generation of patents reflects the demands of higher pressures.

 To learn more about the evolution of technologies for increasing oil and natural gas production, also see Shooters – A “Fracking” History.

-The American Oil & Gas Historical Society preserves U.S. petroleum history.
-Support this AOGHS.ORG energy education website with a contribution today.
-For membership information, contact firstname.lastname@example.org. © 2018 Bruce A. Wells.
+The American Oil & Gas Historical Society (AOGHS) preserves U.S. petroleum history.
+Become an AOGHS annual supporting member and help maintain this energy education website and expand historical research.
+For more information, contact firstname.lastname@example.org. © 2023 Bruce A. Wells.
+All rights reserved.